The Fast Evolving, Tremendous and Blue Superoutburst in ASASSN-21au Reveals a Dichotomy in the Outbursts of Long-period

 In the bluest UV band ($UVW2$), there was a decrease of 3 orders of magnitude in flux between the plateau of the superoutburst and the post-outburst cooling phase around $JD*=373.3$, going from $1.60\times 10^{-13}$ erg s$^{-1}$ cm$^{-2}$ to $3.36\times 10^{-16}$ erg s$^{-1}$ cm$^{-2}$, while in the $V$ band the flux decreased by only 2 orders of magnitude, showing that the dominant emission components during superoubursts were the accretion disk, the boundary layer and the accreting WD.

-The superoutburst lasted for 15 days, excluding the precursor, and ended on 2021-02-23 (or $JD*=369$) as indicated by the data presented in Fig.\ref{fig:LC}.
+The superoutburst lasted for 15 days, excluding the precursor, and ended on 2021-02-23 (or $JD*=369$) as indicated by the data presented in Figure \ref{fig:LC}.
 This superoutburst was followed by an echo outburst, occurring more than a week after the superoutburst ended; these are frequent in SU~UMa systems that show only superoutbursts, and have been interpreted by \citet{2021hameury} as the manifestation of an increased mass-transfer rate, possibly as a result of the secondary irradiation by the heated accreting WD at the end of a superoutburst.
 This interpretation is strengthened by the fact that in ASASSN-21au, the system has not returned to full quiescence at the end of the superoutburst.

 We now compare the behavior between the X-rays, optical and UV observations obtained by UVOT.
 As shown in other AM CVns, during the post-outburst cooling phase of ASASSN-21au there is X-ray emission indicating the presence of residual accretion.
-Interestingly, during the post-outburst cooling phase the spectrum was substantially redder than during the peak of the superoutburst, suggesting the inner parts of the disk might be evaporated in that cooling phase.
+Interestingly, during the post-outburst cooling phase the spectrum was substantially redder than during the peak of the superoutburst.
+A possible explanation for such a behavior is that the inner parts of the disk may have evaporated in that cooling phase.